Jerónimo Saavedra: First term: 1983–1987

 In August 1982, the Cortes Generales approved the new Statute of Autonomy of the Canary Islands and Saavadera was elected interim president of the first autonomous government.

 In the first regional elections held on 8 May 1983, he was elected member of the Parliament of the Canary Islands for the constituency of Gran Canaria.
 He resigned as a deputy in the Congress of Deputies and was elected on 7 June of that year as president of the Canary Islands.
 The Saavedra government had to design the structures of a regional administration that had just been created.
 In the autumn of 1983 he promoted the Canary Islands Music Festival (Festival de Música de Canarias), which was created in 1984 and held its first performances in 1985.

 On 21 June 1985 he resigned after a report in Parliament opposed to the Accession Treaty of Spain to the European Economic Community, referring to the Protocol II on the Canary Islands, which had been signed a few days earlier, was successful.
 Even so, the following 15 July, thanks to the "Progress Pact" signed by the PSC-PSOE, the Communist Party and the nationalist forces, he was again sworn in as president of the Canary Islands.
 Saavedra stood for re-election in 1987.
 Although his party won a plurality of seats, a centre-right agreement made Fernando Fernández Martín the new president on 30 July 1987.

 Second term: 1991–1993

-In 1990, the PSC-PSOE elected him again as a candidate for the presidency of the islands in the 1991 elections.
+In 1990, the PSC-PSOE selected him again as its candidate for the presidency of the islands in the 1991 elections.
 Saavedra won the elections again, and on 10 July 1991 he was sworn in as president for the fourth time.
 On 31 March 1993, a vote of censure led by Manuel Hermoso, who was Saavedra's Vice-president, together with the rest of the parties except the People's Party of the Canary Islands overthrew Saavedra's government.
 Three months later, the Canarian parliament appointed him senator.